-What's the deal with Canadian healthcare?
+What's the Deal with Canadian Healthcare?

-Sure, there are occasionally (read: often) really long waits for certain medical tests, like medical imaging such as an MRI or CT scan, but the reality is, if you need those tests urgently, you will get them faster.
+Sure, there are occasionally (read: often) really long waits for certain medical tests, like medical imaging such as an MRI or CT scan.
+But the reality is, if you need those tests urgently, you will get them faster.
 I would presume—hopefully—the same to be for long specialist waits.
 Barring those things, here is how the Canadian healthcare system functions:

 Canadian healthcare is not free—the pay is just built into your life.